cparros/football-visualization-project/README.md

 - Decide What JS libraries we can use to visualize data in future full application.

 Options:
 - Create React app?
 Axios for api calls?
-Chart.js (used for prototype) apex.js, morris, c3, D3!!
+Chart.js (Tableau used for a few prototype Images) apex.js, morris, c3, D3!!
-- Tableau for now to get idea of desired look / more advanced table.
-Tableau is good for prototypes but little customization.
+- Tableau is good for prototypes but little customization.
 (Abstraction  Barrier)

 ### What is the desired outcome?